Mass Rapid Transit (Singapore): Planning and inception

 The origins of the Mass Rapid Transit (MRT) were derived from a forecast by the country's planners back in 1967 which stated the need for a rail-based urban transport system by 1992.

+A four-year State and City Planning study begun in 1967 led to the 1971 Concept Plan, which was prepared for a projected population of 3.4 million by 1992, laid out future road and rail networks, and included guidance to restrict the supply and use of private vehicles.

 In 1972, a study was conducted by the American firms Wilbur Smith and Associates, Parsons Brinckerhoff (now WSP USA), Tudor, and Bechtel, which was accounted for by the World Bank on behalf of the United Nations Development Programme.
 The study was undertaken for eight years, including the phases of the study in 1974 and 1977.
 In 1979, to prepare the third phase of the study, Halcrow, a British firm, was appointed to craft the system; meanwhile, a third phase of the study was published in 1981.

 However, opposition from the government on the feasibility of the MRT from prominent ministers, among them Finance Minister Goh Keng Swee and Trades and Industry Minister Tony Tan, nearly shuttered the programme on financial grounds and concerns of jobs saturation in the construction industry.
 Dr Goh instead endorsed the idea of an all-bus system recommended by Harvard University specialists, who argued this would reduce the cost by 50% compared to the proposed MRT system.
 Public opinion was split on the matter: several expressed concerns about the high cost while others were more focused on increasing the standard of living.
 Following a debate on whether a bus-only system would be more cost-effective, Communications Minister Ong Teng Cheong came to the conclusion that an all-bus system would be inadequate, as it would have to compete for road space in a land-scarce country.
 Ong was an architect and town planner by training and through his perseverance and dedication became the main figure behind the initial construction of the system.

 An MRT System Designs Option Study was also conducted to refine the technical details and the recommended measures for the MRT system - these include: